EstefaniSoto/Estef-s-Tracker/README.md

-<h1>📊 Estef's Tracker</h1>
+<h1>📊 Potaxie Tracker</h1>

-<p>Welcome to <strong>Estef's Tracker</strong>!
+<p>Welcome to <strong>Potaxie Tracker</strong>!
 This is a simple and responsive application built with React and Tailwind CSS, designed to help you keep track of your calorie intake and expenditure.</p>

 <h2>🚀 Features</h2>